Azure/device-simulation-dotnet/CONTRIBUTING.md

 * `compile`: compile all the projects.
 * `run`: compile the projects and run the service.
 This will prompt for elevated privileges in Windows to run the web service.
+* `docker-build`: build a Docker container and store the image in the local registry.
+* `docker-run`: run the Docker container from the image stored in the local registry.